statox/p5-cellular-automaton/README.md

  - [ ] Perf improvement: Initialize the list of neighbors for each cells at the initialization of the grid.
  - [ ] Visualization: Have a setting to merge some cells together to have a smaller definition and visualize the grid as if it was some leds
  - [ ] Visualization: Let's make it 3D!!
+ - [ ] Random changes: Have a settings to randomly change settings during the simulation to create artistic visualizations